 How Much Does Youth Hockey Cost in New Mexico?

-New Mexico's hockey community is small but dedicated, with programs in Albuquerque and Santa Fe keeping the sport alive in the desert.
-Limited rink availability and geographic isolation from other hockey markets mean competitive families face steep travel costs on top of already premium ice prices.
+New Mexico's hockey community is small but established, with programs in Albuquerque and Santa Fe.
+Limited rink availability and geographic distance from other hockey markets mean competitive families face significant travel costs in addition to premium ice prices.

 Season Cost by Level